Tone marks in Vietnamese

 nặng = heavy

-That is why in order to indicate that we are talking about accent marks, we use the word “dấu” before those words.
+That is why in order to indicate that we are talking about tone marks, we use the word “dấu” before those words.
 For example, we say “dấu sắc,” “dấu huyền,” “dấu hỏi,” “dấu ngã,” and “dấu nặng.”

 Side note:

-Where to put the accent marks
+Where to put the tone marks

 On Vowels!

 It gets more complicated when it’s complex vowel though.
-I don’t want to confuse you right now so let’s just know that we place accent marks on vowels only and we will learn the rules as we see them in later lessons.
+I don’t want to confuse you right now so let’s just know that we place tone marks on vowels only and we will learn the rules as we see them in later lessons.